+Download source code

 Read a string and reverse it and then print in alphabetical order.

 A string is a contiguous sequence of symbols or values, such as a character string (a sequence of characters) or a binary digit string (a sequence of binary values).
 In the example given below takes string value from user and reverse that string by using String reverse(String str) method and set in alphabetical order by String alphaOrder(String str) method.
 Note that passed string by user must be in upper case or in lower case but mixed cases are not permitted for this example.